open-telemetry/oteps/text/0000-metric-observer.md

 ## Details

 Observer callbacks are only supported for gauge metric instruments.
+Use the language-specific constructor for an Observer gauge (e.g., `metric.NewFloat64Observer()`).
+Observer gauges support the `NonDescending` option.

 Callbacks return a map from _label set_ to gauge value.

-Gauges declared with observer callbacks may also be `Set`.
+Gauges declared with observer callbacks cannot also be `Set`.

 Callbacks should avoid blocking.
 The implementation may be required to cancel computation if the callback blocks for too long.